ngrogg/math-solver/README.md

 # Math Solver

 ## Overview
 A C++ project to solve various math functions, such as derivatives, the quadratic equation and integrals.
+Other planned expansions are standard form to Y intercept form, and Area around a shape.